FVConnect.com and Kimc4FV.com

 Unfortunately, FOUNTAIN VALLEY CROSSINGS is a done deal:

 Since the rezoning passed, the commercial property owners MAY oust their tenants and replace the buildings with high density housing of up to 6 stories.
-City Hall worked fast and furious to pass FV Crossings, as the 405 Freeway Expansion is about to go full speed.
-Our city streets, bridges, and freeway will be negatively impacted with closures and detours for 7+ years.
+City Hall worked fast and furious to pass FV Crossings, as the 405 Freeway Expansion was about to go full speed.
+Our city streets, bridges, and freeway will be negatively impacted with closures and detours for 5+ years.
 IT'S MAJOR, as you see on the lefthand side.

 "We are looking for DEVELOPERS and new businesses to work with existing property owners to unleash the retail, office and residential opportunities...."
 Yes, City Hall is seeking developers.

 (Developers = stack and pack high density housing -- just like HB, CM, Irvine, etc).In fact, the City has participated in several tradeshows promoting FV Crossings.

 See the maphere, on page 8 of where the new, super expensive housing units of up to 6 stories will be (of course, it can all change for EVEN MORE OR ALL HOUSING, as that's in the plans for those who read them.
 More marketing materialhere.

 What about existing businesses that don't own their land?
 The City has incentives for property owners, and are anxious for them to sell out to the developers.
 Wonder what the costs were for the video and all these brand new marketing materials.
 Months ago, it was well over a million dollars... $1,000,000!